ISISComputingGroup/ibex_developers_manual/Reflectometers.md

     - Homing how does that work
 1. Homing of motors what can and what can't
 1. Bump strips what does it do
+1. Bender offspec analyser: Which motor drives chi?
+Do you need to change motor settings?